-Mine leaked in heavy rain so I don’t like this style of tent, other than the fact that it is very easy to pop up and if you get a good tarp over it you will be waterproof – I always put a tarp over tents now anyway, more on that later.
+Mine leaked in heavy rain so I didn’t like this style of tent for the long-term.
+The pros were the fact that it is very easy to pop up and if you get a good tarp over it you will be waterproof – I always put a tarp over tents now anyway, more on that later.

 Anyone super challenged with putting up tents might want to start here.

 Rain Fly Styles – Preventing Mold and Avoiding Chemicals